react-navigation/react-navigation.github.io/docs/drawer-based-navigation.md

 this.props.navigation.dispatch(DrawerActions.toggleDrawer());
 ```

-If you would like to determine if drawer is open or closed, you can follow:
+If you would like to determine if drawer is open or closed, you can do the following:

 ```js
 const parent = this.props.navigation.dangerouslyGetParent();